 USDA statistics show that over 92 percent of horses slaughtered are in good condition and able to live productive lives.

-In California, where horse slaughter was banned in 1998, there has been no corresponding rise in cruelty and neglect cases, while horse theft dropped by 34 percent after the ban.
+In California, where horse slaughter was banned in 1998, there has been no corresponding rise in cruelty and neglect cases.
+Horse theft dropped by 34 percent following its ban.

-In Illinois, when its plant was shut down for two years, horse neglect and abuse decreased in the state.
+In Illinois, when its plant was shut down for two years, horse neglect and abuse decreased in that state.

 Undercover footage from inside horse slaughter facilities in the U.S. and Canada have shown time and again the horrific practices that go on.

-Many horses were conscious when they were shackled and hoisted by a rear leg for their throats to be cut to be bled out.
+Many horses have been conscious when they were shackled and hoisted by a rear leg for their throats to be cut to be bled out.
 Employees have been seen whipping horses in the face.
-Mares were allowed to give birth on the kill floors or their bellies slit open and their unborn foals ripped from the bodies and stomped to death.
+Mares have been allowed to give birth on the kill floors or their bellies slit open and their unborn foals ripped from the bodies and stomped to death.

 The USDA recently released photos of horses with broken bones protruding from their bodies, eyeballs hanging by a thread of skin, and open wounds, all taken at former U.S. horse slaughter plants.

-"Euthanasia" means a gentle, painless death provided to prevent suffering.
+"Euthanasia" means a gentle, painless death aimed to prevent suffering.

 When no other option exists, horses should be humanely euthanized by a licensed veterinarian.
-The vast majority of horse owners (as high as 99%) already use humane euthanasia for old or ill horses.
+The vast majority of horse owners (as high as 99%) already use humane euthanasia for old or sick horses.